Need to sell your used appliances because you’re upgrading your washer, dryer or refrigerator?

 Try to find reviews, comparisons, and even manufacturer information to include these links within your description.
 Make it easy for buyers to say yes!

-4. Take Amazing Pictures of Your Item
+Step 4.
+Take Amazing Pictures of Your Item

 Isn’t it awful when you look at something online and when you show up it’s totally different in person?
 Whether it’s a car, apartment, or something like this on Craigslist, it’s incredibly disappointing and generally a waste of time.
 Don’t be this person by providing fake pictures.